 - Renal insufficiency:

-The underlying cause of uncontrolled diabetes or kidney failure needs to be treated first that it can automatically treat Kussmaul’s breathing.
+The underlying cause of uncontrolled diabetes or kidney failure needs to be treated first so that it can automatically treat Kussmaul’s breathing.

-In cases of metabolic acidosis as a cause of Kussmaul’s breathing, the treatment focuses on balancing the pH scales in the body to stabilize the individual after which the underlying cause must be addressed.
+In cases of metabolic acidosis as a cause of Kussmaul’s breathing, the treatment focuses on balancing the pH scales in the body to stabilize the individual, after which the underlying cause must be addressed.

-Kussmaul’s breathing is not a disease, it’s just a symptom.
+Kussmaul’s breathing is not a disease; it’s just a symptom.